-This policy sets out the School's expectations and procedures with respect to processing any personal data we collect from data subjects.
+This policy sets out the School's expectations and procedures with respect to processing any personal data we collect from data subjects (including parents, pupils (including EYFS), employees, governors, volunteers, peripatetic teachers, and other contractors and third parties).

 Those who handle personal data as employees or governors of the School are obliged to comply with this policy when doing so.
-For employees, depending on the nature, breaches of this policy may result in disciplinary action.
-Accidental breaches of the law or this policy in handling personal data will happen from time to time, for example, by human error, and will not always be treated a disciplinary issue.
+For employees, breaches of this policy may result in disciplinary action.
+Accidental breaches of the law or this policy in handling personal data will happen from time to time, for example by human error, and will not always be treated a disciplinary issue.
 However, failure to report breaches that pose significant risks to the School or individuals will be considered a serious matter.